Birchley Hall: The Birchley Hall chapel

 Birchley Hall was bought by Vincent Wood from his cousin Joseph Middlehurst in 1945.
-His son Bernard partially restored the chapel up to the 1970s, when the Hall was sold to the charity Sue Ryder Care, which converted it into a home for the elderly.
-The chapel was fully restored for interdenominational use, and as of 2012 the Foundation still runs the Hall as a care centre for the elderly.
+His son Bernard partially restored the chapel up to the 1970s, when the hall was sold to the charity Sue Ryder Care, which converted it into a home for the elderly.
+The chapel was fully restored for interdenominational use, and as of 2012 the foundation still runs the hall as a care centre for the elderly.

 The new Birchley Hall Press

 The word 'press' is used as a descriptive term for the printing operation in the early times, as it is not likely to have been used as a formal title — especially as it would have given away the location of the illegal printing press.

 The Birchley Hall Press was resurrected by Bernard Wood, and formally named as such, in 1951 in the same building as the original press, with the publication of This is the Faith (author Francis J Ripley).
-The actual printing, however, was done by Wood Westworth & Co Ltd a printing company in St Helens, Merseyside, owned by Vincent Wood (and founded by the family in about 1860).
+The actual printing, however, was done by Wood Westworth & Co Ltd a printing company in St Helens, owned by Vincent Wood (and founded by the family in about 1860).
 A few further titles were published up to at least 1960, including A Flame for Africa (1953) and Liverpool's Hidden Story (1957).

 The Birchley Hall Press was resurrected a second time in 2007 by Harry Wood, son of Bernard Wood.
-It was based in Farnborough, Hampshire, UK and published two online magazines, The British Journal of Healthcare Computing and Information Management (now owned by the Healthcare Information and Management Systems Society) and Medical Technology Business Europe (www.mtbeurope.info), and the website Tropical Trees for Life (www.treesforlife.info) a green project to propagate some of the large amounts of important information on tree planting and management in the tropics that is locked in paper, to give it a greater chance of reaching those who could benefit from it.
+It was based in Farnborough, Hampshire and published two online magazines, The British Journal of Healthcare Computing and Information Management (now owned by the Healthcare Information and Management Systems Society) and Medical Technology Business Europe (www.mtbeurope.info), and the website Tropical Trees for Life (www.treesforlife.info) a green project to propagate some of the large amounts of important information on tree planting and management in the tropics that is locked in paper, to give it a greater chance of reaching those who could benefit from it.